ellagoesbeyond/AirBnB-Amsterdam/README.md

 ## Objectives

  - We choose to do a BI Project with current AirBnB data in Amsterdam.
-The main goal of this project is to  andle, clean and analyize the data to give potencial AirBnb users a clear and customized view of avialbe AirBnB's in Amsterdam to empower them to make data-driven decisions.
+The main goal of this project is to give potencial AirBnb users a clear and customized view of avialbe AirBnB's in Amsterdam to empower them to make data-driven decisions.
+Focuse will be on the price and location of the AirBnB

 ## Dataset
  - <a href="https://www.kaggle.com/datasets/erikbruin/airbnb-amsterdam">Link to kaggle AirBnB Amsterdam Data from 2018</a>